-Do not accept gifts if they are given in exchange for some action.
+Do not accept gifts if it is given in exchange for some action.
 Do not accept gifts of cash or a cash equivalent, like a gift card or gift certificate.
-Keep in mind the giving or receiving of gifts, regardless of value, may be considered inappropriate in some circumstances, and you should discuss the appropriateness of such gifts with your supervisor or the Business Ethics Resource Center before accepting or giving the gift.
+Giving or receiving gifts of greater than nominal value may be considered inappropriate and you should discuss the appropriateness of such a gift with your supervisor or the Business Ethics Resource Center before accepting or giving the gift.